Nonprofit professionals and volunteers yearning to create a bigger impact can now earn the online Graduate Certif

 Maximum Hours Transferable into Program: 6

 A maximum of 6 credits may be transferred into the program with Director's approval.
-The Pharmaceutical and Biomedical Regulatory Affairs Graduate Education Program is a member of the Atlanta Regional Council for Higher Education (ARCHE), which allows students to register for approved courses at an approved ARCHE member institution.
+The International Biomedical Regulatory Sciences Graduate Education Program is a member of the Atlanta Regional Council for Higher Education (ARCHE), which allows students to register for approved courses at an approved ARCHE member institution.

 Students applying to The University of Georgia must be accepted by the Graduate School.
 Persons holding a bachelor's degree from any institution accredited by the proper regional accrediting association are eligible to apply for admission to the Graduate School.
 Preference will be given to applicants with a degree in sciences, healthcare, or engineering.
 Preference will also be given to applicants employed in the pharmaceutical, medical device, biotechnology industries or related field.

 A combined (verbal and quantitative) GRE score of 1000 or higher is preferred.
-However, GRE scores are assessed in relation to other factors such as GPA, background, and interview for determination of admission and we welcome applications of all qualified persons with a sincere interest in Pharmaceutical and Biomedical Regulatory Affairs.
-The Regulatory Affairs Program offers a Graduate Records Examination (GRE) Waiver Request option.
+However, GRE scores are assessed in relation to other factors such as GPA, background, and interview for determination of admission and we welcome applications of all qualified persons with a sincere interest in International Biomedical Regulatory Sciences.
+The Regulatory Sciences Program offers a Graduate Records Examination (GRE) Waiver Request option.
 No waiver request is guaranteed and we encourage our applicants to consider taking the GRE as part of the application process.
-The GRE is one of the benchmarks we evaluate to ensure that an applicant can make it through the rigors of the UGA Regulatory Affairs Program.
+The GRE is one of the benchmarks we evaluate to ensure that an applicant can make it through the rigors of the UGA Regulatory Sciences Program.
 Yet, for those applicants with significant work experience or other graduate education experience, the department may consider waiving the GRE requirement.

 - UGA Graduate School Application – Submit the Graduate School application online.

 - M.S.
-Regulatory Affairs Application – Complete the pdf application and mail to:
+International Biomedical Regulatory Sciences Supplimental Application – Complete the pdf application and email to email@example.com or mail to:

 The University of Georgia Gwinnett Campus